JoanCharmant/quill-blender/README.md

 [Quill](https://quill.art/) scenes import and export add-on for [Blender](https://www.blender.org).

-Philosophy: some things are easier to work on in VR and other things are easier to work on with a flat screen and a pen.
+Philosophy: some things are easier to do in VR and other things are easier to do on a computer.
 This add-on aims at minimizing the friction of moving from one technology to the other and enabling you to create workflows that best suits the strength of each.

 ## Installation